qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - how do i access archived emails
 - i create a new archive folder for each year on my exchange account how do i set up the app to archive messages to a specific archive folder
 - archiving threads when i try to archive a conversation i have to archive each email it a be more useful to archive the whole conversation in one swipe
-- archived emails vanish and do not show up in archive tbsp
+- archived emails vanish and do not show up in archive folder
-- you have no folder on you app called all archived or archived tbsp so how do i access my archived mail please reply tbsp
 - i do not want my email archived deleted
 - i accidentally archived some emails i have multiple email accounts setup i don't see an archive folder where are the archives i want to delete them
-- not sure why but all archive is suddenly missing my work account archive tbsp i can can go into the account and see them in the individual archive tbsp i tried turning it off and back on for the selected archive folders in us est
+- not sure why but all archive is suddenly missing my work account archive  i can can go into the account and see them in the individual archive i tried turning it off and back on for the selected archive folders in us est
 - how do i open archived messages
-- archive quick action from notification is not archiving tbsp
+- archive quick action from notification is not archiving email
 - how do i access my archived emails
 - how can i archive sent mail
 - in us est a archive message archive message